frontiersi/tenement-tools/README.md

 First, download and install ArcGIS Pro 2.8.
 This can be obtained from your organisation's ESRI account.
 Full instructions are provided here: https://pro.arcgis.com/en/pro-app/latest/get-started/download-arcgis-pro.htm.
 Please note: this build has only been tested for ArcGIS Pro v2.8 - other versions may not be compatible.

 #### 2. Download and install the latest version of tenement-tools
 To obtain the latest version of tenement tools, click the releases link on the right panel of this page, click the top version number (e.g., v0.9.0), then download tenement-tools.zip.
+Also download the Tutorial.zip file if you are following the official tutorial.
 Once downloaded, unzip the tenement-tools folder, and copy and paste it into the default ArcGIS Pro AddIns folder: C:\Users\<YOUR USERNAME>\Documents\ArcGIS\AddIns\ArcGISPro.
 You should now have a path like: ...\AddIns\ArcGISPro\tenement-tools\...

 #### 3. Install the custom ArcGIS Pro Python Environment
 Tenement Tools relies on several Python 3 libraries that are not enabled in ArcGIS Pro 2.8 by default.
 In order to enable them, a custom Python 3 virtual environment must be created.
 Follow these steps: